Choo-Choo!

 Choo-Choo! is a 1932 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 114th (26th talking episode) Our Gang short that was released.
+It was the 114th Our Gang short to be released.
 It is a remake of the 1923 Our Gang film A Pleasant Journey.

 Plot

-Exchanging clothes with a group of runaway orphans who escape from a train, the gang ends up on a train headed for New Orleans.
+Exchanging clothes with a group of runaway orphans who escape from a train, the gang ends up on a train headed for Chicago.
 Pressed into service as the kids' supervisor, Travelers Aid attendant Mr. Henderson (Dell Henderson) suffers torment, especially when he tries to prevent three-year-old Spanky from socking the nose of every adult in sight.

 Things come to a head late that night when Stymie accidentally releases a monkey from its cage, and the monkey in turn releases a menagerie of circus animals from the baggage car and then lights some fireworks.
 When the train reaches its destination the next morning, Mr. Henderson receives a telegram saying that he has the wrong children and must bring them back on a train to California.